COVID Guidance for Local Historical Societies

 Please note that this is provided for informational purposes only.
 While an effort will be made to update as applicable due to changes in state guidelines or mandates, we encourage you to visit https://accd.vermont.gov/covid-19 for latest information from the state government, and to be aware of any additional requirements or guidelines from your local municipality.

 Libraries, museums, and galleries were able to open on June 1st.
 See below for specific guidance/requirements.
 The Vermont Historical Society’s Museum in Montpelier reopened on July 1 (with limitations).
-In addition, VHS will not resume any in-person programs until September at the earliest.
+In addition, VHS is continuing to hold the majority of its programs virtually.
 Read our article on how we prepared for reopening here.